George of Laodicea

-George (died 359) was the bishop of Laodicea in Syria from 335 until his deposition in 347.
+George (Greek: Γεώργιος; died 359) was the bishop of Laodicea in Syria from 335 until his deposition in 347.
 He took part in the Trinitarian controversies of the fourth century.
 At first an ardent admirer of the teaching of Arius and associated with Eusebius of Nicomedia, he subsequently became a semi-Arian, but seems ultimately to have united with the Anomoeans, whose uncompromising opponent he had once been, and to have died professing their tenets.